backstage/backstage/plugins/api-docs-react/README.md

 ## Add the GrpcDocsApiWidget to your apis

-Add the widget to your `apiDocsConfigRef` in the following way.
-Make sure the `apiEntity.spec.type` is compared to `grpc-docs`
+Add the widget to your `apiDocsConfigRef`.

 ```ts
 import { grpcDocsApiWidget } from '@backstage/plugin-api-docs-react';